-Topic Textiles uses fabrics and complementary materials, and includes machine and hand sewing Overview techniques.
+Tonio Toutilog uses febring and complementary materials and includes machine and band couving Topic Overview Textiles uses fabrics and complementary materials, and includes machine and hand sewing techniques.
 Product design is part of people's responses to changing needs to improve quality of life by designing and creating artefacts.
 Product design is enhanced through knowledge of social, technological, economic, historic, ethical, legal, environmental and cultural factors.
 These factors affect the aesthetics, form and function of products developed in the past and those yet to be developed.
 Central to VCE Product Design and Technology, is the Product design process, which provides a structure for students to develop effective design practice.
 The design process involves identification of a real need that is then articulated in a design brief.
 The need is investigated and informed by research to aid the development of solutions that take the form of physical, three-dimensional functional products.
 Development of these solutions requires the application of technology and a variety of cognitive and physical skills, including creative design thinking, drawing and computer-aided design, testing processes and materials, planning, construction, fabrication and evaluation.
-Unit 1 Product re-design and sustainability Product re-design for improvement.
-Producing and evaluating a re-designed product.
-Unit 2 Collaborative Design Designing within a team.
-Producing and evaluating a collaboratively designed product.
-Unit 3 Applying the product design process Design for end users.
-Product development in industry.
-Designing for others.
-Unit 4 Product development and evaluation.
-Product analysis and comparison.
-Product manufacture.
-Product evaluation.
+Unit 1 Design practices Analyse and evaluate existing products and current technological innovations in product design.
+Students develop, trial and test physical product concepts, and make a designed product.
+Unit 2 Positive impacts for end users Students research designs across a range of design specialisations, and critique products to make judgments about their outcome using the factors that influence product design.
+Unit 3 Ethical product design and development Students research a real personal, local or global need or opportunity with explicit links to ethical considerations.
+They conduct research to generate product concepts and a final proof of concept for a product solution that addresses the need(s) or opportunities of the end user(s).
+Unit 4 Production and evaluation of ethical designs Students continue to work as designers throughout the production process, making and evaluating the product from Unit 3.
 Assessment Students may sit school-based assessments that includes satisfactorily complete a design folio that contains a design brief, evaluation criteria, research, visualisations and design options, working drawings, production plan, and evaluation report; production planning; and a production task.
 Detailed assessment information can be found in the Study Design (see below).
-Associated Interior Design, Fashion designer, Seamstress, Machinist Career Areas: Ahead of time Any Year 10 student can apply to their mentor, current Year Level Manager, or VCE Manager, for approval to study this subject in Years 10 and 11.
+Associated Career Areas: Interior Design, Fashion designer, Seamstress, Machinist Ahead of time Any Year 10 student can apply to their mentor, current Year Level Manager, or VCE Manager, for approval to study this subject in Years 10 and 11.
 Study Design This subject is bound by the VCAA Study Design, which can be found on this website.